rxbryan/indyread/README.md

 # Indyread
-Server for replicating ledger transactions from a Hyperledger Indy Node ledger instance
+Read Replica for the Hyperledger Indy Ledger.

 Read replicas, in context of Hyperledger Indy, are copies of ledger transactions that are kept synchro- nized with the original Indy ledger.
 They are designed to offload read traffic from the main ledger,